 2017 Columbia Data Science Hackathon

-The Columbia Data Science Society is proud to host the third annual 2017 Columbia Data Science Hackathon.
-We are excited to see what you can do in collaboration with other students using datasets provided by our corporate sponsors.
-To help you gear up, we’ll be hosting workshops leading up to the event and will connect you with data science mentors from industry at the hackathon.
+The Columbia Data Science Society proudly hosted the third annual Columbia Data Science Hackathon.
+We were excited by what you could do in collaboration with other students and mentors using datasets provided by our corporate sponsors.
+We hope you enjoyed the hackathon as much as we did, and we hope to see you again next year!

 Roone Arledge Auditorium

 Friday, September 22, 2017